what is a foley artist

 How to Become a Foley Artist

-Step One: Understand Sound Design and Sound Production
+1: Understand Sound Design

 The first step involves gaining a deep understanding of sound – studying audio engineering, sound design, or a related field can provide a solid foundation.
 Many Foley artists have a background in acting and performing.